Skatteetaten/aurora-gradle-plugin/README.md

 ### Kotlin and Spring
 The Aurora plugin will react to spring.kotlin plugin and the jackson kotlin module

+### Spring Cloud Contract
+The Aurora plugin will react to spring cloud contract plugin and add dependencies from the bom as well as configure the correct packe with base class and test framework.

 ### Config Overview